Organelle Markers for Subcellular Localization Studies

 Immunofluorescence on five cell lines

-Anti-TUFM (AMAb90966) is a marker for mitochondria in the Organelle Marker panel.
-The mitochondria are organelles in the cytoplasm responsible for energy production in the cell.
+TUFM (Tu Translation Elongation Factor, Mitochondrial) participates in protein translation in mitochondria.
+Our Anti-TUFM (AMAb90966) PrecisA Monoclonal antibody is a marker for mitochondria which are the organelles in the cytoplasm responsible for energy production in the cell.
 The antibody is a versatile marker showing distinct specificity for mitochondria in the immunocytochemistry-immunofluorescence (ICC-IF) application.
-It demonstrates consistent staining in five different human cell lines tested, HeLa, A-431, MCF7, U2-OS, and U-251 cells.
+It demonstrates consistent staining in the five human cell lines we tested: HeLa, A-431, MCF7, U2-OS, and U-251 cells.

 Immunohistochemistry - immunofluorescence to visualize multiple localizations

-Since we routinely isotype all our PrecisA Monoclonals, we can offer you antibodies of different isotypes.
-To visualize multiple locations in one staining, it is possible to combine PrecisA Monoclonals of different isotypes followed by detection with isotype-specific secondary antibodies.
-One the product page for each antibody you can find the specific isotype stated to assist you in selecting appropriate markers to combine.
+We routinely isotype our PrecisA Monoclonals.
+To visualize multiple locations in one staining, you can combine different isotypes of PrecisA Monoclonals (followed by detection with isotype-specific secondary antibodies).
+On the antibody product page, you can find the specific isotype.
+We can assist you in selecting appropriate markers to combine.

-The images below displays multiplex IHC-IF staining of the human colon using mitochondrial marker Anti-TUFM (AMAb90966, IgG1)together with nuclear marker Anti-HNRNPC (AMAb91010, IgG2a) and plasma membrane marker Anti-EZR (AMAb90979, IgG2b).
+The images below display multiplex IHC-IF staining of the human colon using the mitochondrial marker Anti-TUFM (AMAb90966, IgG1) together with the nuclear marker Anti-HNRNPC (AMAb91010, IgG2a) and the plasma membrane marker Anti-EZR (AMAb90979, IgG2b).
 An overlay of all three channels is shown to the left, indicating mitochondria in green, nuclei in blue and plasma membranes in red in the same image.
 The remaining three images display individual stainings with the three markers.

-In addition to being validated for IF, all our Organelle Markers are tested and validated for IHC.
-The images below show IHC staining of human skin, placenta, kidney and fallopian tube using the Anti-TUFM antibody.
+Our PrecisA Monoclonals Organelle Markers are also tested and validated for use in immunohistochemistry (IHC).
+The images below show IHC staining of human skin, placenta, kidney, and fallopian tube using the Anti-TUFM antibody.

-The Organelle Markers can also be used as a tool to detect fractionated cellular proteins.
-Here is an example where we have fractionated HeLa cells using a cell fractionation kit.
+The antibodies in the Organelle Markers panel help detect fractionated cellular proteins.
+Below is an example where we have fractionated HeLa cells using a cell fractionation kit.
 Specific organelle marker antibodies were used to detect proteins located in different cellular compartments.